TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 _NoSQL Database as a connection registry:_  DynamoDB would be well-suited to handle Connection Metadata here, the low latency access and

-_

-### System Architecture

-_WebSocket API:_ Helps in Bi-directional communication, without the client having to poll for messages.
-Ultra-low latency for Real-Time Communication,

-_AWS Lambda:_ Executes functions in response to WebSocket events, managing chat-related logic.

-_DynamoDB_: Stores and retrieves chat messages, ensuring scalability and low-latency access.

 ### Enhancements for the Current Architecture